 - Illegal migration costs the USA millions of dollars for border patrols and prisons

-- Mexicans are seen as a drain on the USA economy
+- South & Central American migrants can be seen as a drain on the USA economy

-- Migrant workers keep wages low which affects Americans
+- Migrant workers keep wages low which can affect Americans

-- They cause problems in cities due cultural and racial issues
+- The migrants may be a source of conflict in cities due cultural and racial issues

-- Mexican migrants benefit the US economy by working for low wages
+- South / Central American migrants benefit the US economy by working for low wages

-- Mexican culture has enriched the US border states with food, language and music
+- South / Central American culture has enriched the US border states with food, language and music

 - The incidents of TB has been increasing greatly due to the increased migration

-- The Mexican countryside has a shortage of economically active people
+- Rural areas of South / Central America have a shortage of economically active people

 - Many men emigrate leaving a majority of women who have trouble finding marriage partners